 What’s happened?
 What’s going on?

 In the last quarter of 2013 we excitedly received the generous donation of two telescope systems with imaging equipment.
 In December we assembled the telescopes and will soon be testing them out.
 One of the scopes is a 6-inch Celestron refractor and the other is a massive 10-inch Meade SCT; both have computer controllers and sturdy tripods.
 The 10-inch is of particular value to us because it represents a good-sized telescope that we may one day soon use in public programming and education.
 The computerized “go-to” capabilities of both instruments makes them especially valuable under Hiram’s very good but less-than-perfect dark sky conditions.
 Finding deep-sky “faint fuzzies” such as nebulae and galaxies can be a real challenge with any light pollution!
 The modern drive system should also make astro-imaging possible for us and the 10-inch aperture of the Meade gives it very good light collecting abilities.
 We welcome donations of high-quality telescope equipment but do request prospective donors contact us first … not all telescopes are well-suited to our needs!
 Eventually we hope to also acquire a large instrument — 14-inch or bigger — to serve as a modern counterpoint to the grand vintage refractor currently the centerpiece of Stephens Memorial Observatory.
 When a new astronomical facility is built, we would like to be able to display and use some the best of both old and new technologies.
+Note: We later determined that the motorized mount for the Meade was non-functional and Meade no longer repaired units of its age.
+We hope to remount the telescope on a computerized equatorial mount.

 On August 13, 2013, Hiram College became the latest host for one of NASA’s All-Sky Camera Fireball Network stations.
 The automated camera system watches the sky every night for exceptionally-bright meteors called fireballs.
 If a fireball is detected, video from the camera is uploaded to a server computer at NASA’s Marshall Space Flight Center in Huntsville, Alabama where the images are analyzed.
 Captured images are compared with those from neighboring camera locations to determine such factors as the meteor’s altitude, speed, direction, and even its original orbit.
 The data may also be used to determine approximate location, should a larger meteor survive its trip through Earth’s atmosphere to hit the ground, then being renamed a meteorite.
 Installed just after the peak of the annual Perseids meteor shower, Hiram’s camera imaged several fireballs on its first night of operation and many more over the next few nights.
 Hiram’s request to join the network resulted in the development of three additional Fireball Network stations in the region: Oberlin College, Oil Region Astronomical Observatory, and the historical Allegheny Observatory, near Pittsburgh, Penn.